-Why we need moneyFor the past seven years we have lived in rented accommodation which, although it has served us well, is no longer suited to our purposes.
+Why we need moneyFor nine years we lived in rented accommodation which, although it served us well, was not suited to our purposes.

 Can you help us?
 WILL you help us?
 The next few pages explain how you can help us achieve our aims by